Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 ### Hints

 1. The custom element name `km` stands for *Key Mention*.
-2. Always use `km` **right behind the target element** which you want to describe for.
+2. Always use `km` **right behind the target element** which you want to describe.
-3. Use with the Joplin built-in function `Insert Date Time` make you easy.
+3. Use the Joplin built-in function `Insert Date Time` to make it easy.
 4. You can also use `km` within any Sticky Notes, and if you do that, please make sure `km` is always the **first child** inside the Sticky Notes.
 5. The text strong, emphasize, insert, and strikethrough will present as red color when inside the `km`.
 6. Mouse hover on it to zoom bigger.